 - Viator.com for day trips to even trips across the country

-- World Nomads travel insurance, always have insurance when traveling abroad
+- SafetyWing travel insurance, always have insurance when traveling abroad

-If you are starting or ending your trip to Thailand you’ll more than likely find yourself in Bangkok.
-Bangkok is our favorite city in the world and one everyone should explore, we recommend 3 days in Bangkok as the right amount of time.
+If you are starting or ending your trip to Thailand, you’ll more than likely find yourself in Bangkok.
+Bangkok is our favorite city in the world and one everyone should explore.
+We recommend three days in Bangkok as the right amount of time.
+Our favorite area of Bangkok to stay in is Sukhumvit but check our where to stay in Bangkok guide to see what’s best for you.

 Recommended Bangkok Hotels We’ve Personally Stayed At